 2. Keep the house as cool as possible

 Check that the central heating isn’t on, and invest in some fans if necessary.
 Keeping the curtains or blinds closed during the day – especially in sunny, south-facing rooms – can also help to keep things cool.
+Blackout and thermal curtains can help too.
 In the evening, open the windows to let the warm air out and colder air in.

 3. Avoid the midday sun